 Explore Delhi’s iconic landmarks in a private, full-day tour.
 Visit Humayun’s Tomb, Qutub Minar, Lotus Temple, Jama Masjid, India Gate, and Red Fort.

-- Red Fort - Constructed by Shah Jahan between 1639 and 1648, the Red Fort served as the primary residence for Mughal emperors.
-Its architecture showcases Indo-Islamic and Mughal styles.
-Notably, it features an impressive 2 KM long wall.
+- Red Fort - Constructed by Shah Jahan between 1639 and 1648, the Red Fort is a grand edifice that served as the primary residence for Mughal emperors.
+Its architecture showcases the Indo-Islamic and Mughal styles.
+An impressive feature is its 2 KM long wall, which is sure to captivate visitors.

-- Chandni Chowk - Meet your guide at Sunheri Masjid and enjoy a tuk-tuk ride through the vibrant, bustling…
+- Chandni Chowk - Meet the guide at Sunheri Masjid…

-- Red Fort - Constructed by Shah Jahan between 1639 and 1648, the Red Fort served as the primary residence for Mughal emperors.
-Its architecture showcases Indo-Islamic and Mughal styles.
-Notably, it features an impressive 2 KM long wall.
+- Red Fort - Constructed by Shah Jahan between 1639 and 1648, the Red Fort is a grand edifice that served as the primary residence for Mughal emperors.
+Its architecture showcases the Indo-Islamic and Mughal styles.
+An impressive feature is its 2 KM long wall, which is sure to captivate visitors.

-- Chandni Chowk - Meet your guide at Sunheri Masjid and enjoy a tuk-tuk ride through the vibrant, bustling bazaars of Old Delhi, as your guide explains their significance to the locals.
+- Chandni Chowk - Meet the guide at Sunheri Masjid and relax in a tuk-tuk.
+Enjoy a ride through the vibrant, bustling markets of Old Delhi as the guide explains their significance to the locals.

 - Khari Baoli - Explore the renowned spice market in Chandni Chowk.
-Experience the rich aromas and learn fascinating facts and uses of various spices.
+Experience the Indian spices with all your senses and learn fascinating facts and uses of these spices.

 - Gurudwara Bangla Sahib - A perfect spot for lunch.
-In 1664, the eighth Sikh Guru visited the King and healed people suffering from smallpox and cholera by giving them water from a tank, which still exists today and is believed to have medicinal properties.
+In 1664, the eighth Sikh Guru visited the King and healed people suffering from smallpox and cholera by distributing water from the tank.
+This tank, used by the Guru, still exists within the gurudwara and is believed to have healing properties.

-- India Gate - This 1921 memorial, known as the ‘Tomb of the Unknown Soldier,’ bears the names of 13,300 Indian army servicemen who died in World War I.
+- India Gate - The 1921 ‘Tomb of the Unknown Soldier’ features the names of 13,300 Indian army servicemen who perished during the First World War, engraved on its walls.

-- Parliament House - After visiting India Gate, drive past Parliament House, take some photos, and proceed to your next destination.
+- Parliament House - After visiting India Gate, drive past Parliament House.
+Capture some photos and proceed to the next monument.

-- Rashtrapati Bhavan - Visit the President’s House.
+- Rashtrapati Bhavan - A visit to the President’s House is also included.

-- Humayun’s Tomb - A UNESCO World Heritage Site and India’s first garden tomb, built by Humayun’s wife after his death.
+- Humayun’s Tomb - Recognized as a UNESCO World Heritage Site, it is India’s first Garden Tomb.
+Humayun’s wife commissioned its construction after his death.

-- Swaminarayan Akshardham - One of the largest Hindu temples, built in 2005, yet its architecture gives it an ancient appearance.
-You can choose to visit either Humayun’s Tomb or Akshardham Temple.
+- Swaminarayan Akshardham - One of the largest Hindu Temples, built in 2005, its architecture gives the impression of being centuries old.
+Visitors can choose between Humayun’s Tomb or Akshardham Temple.

-- Lotus Temple - A Bahá’í House of Worship dedicated in December 1986, known for its flower-like design.
-It is a major city attraction but is closed on Mondays.
+- Lotus Temple - The Lotus Temple, a Bahá’í House of Worship, was inaugurated in December 1986.
+Known for its flower-like design, it has become a major city attraction.
+It remains closed on Mondays.

-- Qutub Minar - The tallest brick minaret, built in 1192, and part of the UNESCO World Heritage Site in Mehrauli, within the Qutub complex.
+- Qutub Minar - The tallest brick minaret, built in 1192, is part of the UNESCO World Heritage Site located in Mehrauli.
+The surrounding area is known as the Qutub complex.

 - Tuk Tuk ride in Old Delhi